Glossary of Human Resources Management and Employee Benefit Terms

-It’s a subjective pay system.
-As your company strays away from a traditional pay system things become more open to interpretation and that opens the door for subjectivity into the equation.
-The actions of an employee might not be judged correctly or, worse, overlooked.
+Greater pay subjectivity: As your company strays away from a traditional pay system, things become more open to interpretation and that brings subjectivity into the equation.
+The actions of an employee might not be judged correctly or, worse, they might be overlooked.